 Minor amendments can be proposed at any time, such as specific changes to the Future Land Use Plan related to particular development applications or public improvement projects.
 Minor amendments can be addressed by the City as they arise or may be documented and compiled for a more thorough evaluation via an annual review process.
-For example, this is how and when the in the plan based on their implementation results of another specialized plan or study may be incorporated into this plan.
+For example, this is how and when the results of another specialized plan or study may be incorporated into this plan.